-Wagashi(traditional Japanese sweets) are special not only for their visual beauty, but also for their evocation of Japan’s four seasons, culture, and traditions.
+Wagashi(traditional Japanese sweets) are special for their visual beauty and their evocation of Japan’s four seasons, culture, and traditions.

 This delicate sweetness celebrates the changing nature of the seasons and adds color to not only annual events such as festivals and seasonal festivals but also to our daily lives as Japanese people.